 The Best 65-Inch TV For the Price

 And if you're a gamer, you'll love the fact that there's a dedicated game mode to maximize latency and refresh rates while keeping your image quality as strong as possible.
-It's a great looking TV too - utilizing an ultra thin bezel that makes the image look like its stretching to the very corners of the panel.
+This a great-looking TV, too - utilizing an ultra-thin bezel that makes the image look like it's stretching to the very corners of the panel.

 4. TOSHIBA 50LF711U20 50″ 4K UHD Smart LED TV